| Pieces of larger or complex systems

 key-value file databases

-The simpler variants may be based somewhat on the older, simple, yet effective dbm, a (family of) database engine(s) that stores key-value mappings (both strings) in a file (sometimes two, splitting out some metadata/index(verify)).
+The simpler variants may be based somewhat on the older, simple, yet effective dbm, a (family of) database engine(s) that stores key-value mappings (string to string) in a file (sometimes two, splitting out some metadata/index(verify)).

 These may be understood as an on-disk variant of a hashmap, allows rebucketing to have the hashing scale well, and fixed-size buckets to allow relatively efficient modification.